AllahuRodrigues/truffle-pig-dashboard/README.md

 # 📊 ExcelDemocracy: Creative Performance Dashboard

-**ExcelDemocracy** is a proof-of-concept project showcasing how creative performance data can be transformed into **clear, actionable KPIs** using mock data, machine learning, and interactive visualizations.
+**Truffle Pig** is a proof-of-concept project showcasing how creative performance data can be transformed into **clear, actionable KPIs** using mock data, machine learning, and interactive visualizations.

 This project includes:
 - 📦 A mock data generator